rhythmcache/payload-dumper-rust/README.md

 - Parallel Extraction of direct zip/payload files ✅
 - Selective Partition Extraction ✅
 - Direct Extraction from URL ✅
+- Incremental OTA support ❓ ( not tested )
 ---

 ## How To Use